Warrington Democrats

 Monthly Meeting

-Join Warrington Democrats on the 4th Wednesday of each month at one of our homes.
-Meetings begin with a social at 6 pm.
-The business meeting starts at 7 pm.
-RSVP to Warringtondemocrats1@gmail.com for the address.
+Join Warrington Democrats on the 4th Wednesday of each month.
+Meetings begin with a social at 6 pm, followed by the business meeting starts at 7 pm.

 Coffee & Conversation